nimeshnayaju/valleys/README.md

 console.log(input.id, input.name);
 ```

-Libraries like [Zod](https://zod.dev/), [Valibot](https://valibot.dev/), [Decoders](https://decoders.cc/), etc typically return a new (often transformed) value from `.parse()`. `decode-kit` instead asserts types directly - this provides several performance benefits as no time is spent copying arrays, strings or nested objects.
-This makes `decode-kit` ideal for performance-critical applications where memory efficiency and speed matter.
+Libraries like [Zod](https://zod.dev/), [Valibot](https://valibot.dev/), [Decoders](https://decoders.cc/), etc typically return a new (often transformed) value from `.parse()`. `valleys` instead asserts types directly - this provides several performance benefits as no time is spent copying arrays, strings or nested objects.
+This makes `valleys` ideal for performance-critical applications where memory efficiency and speed matter.

 ### Error handling

-`decode-kit` uses a fail-fast approach - validation stops and throws an error immediately when the first validation failure is encountered.
+`valleys` uses a fail-fast approach - validation stops and throws an error immediately when the first validation failure is encountered.
 This provides better performance and clearer error messages by focusing on the first issue found.
-The `validate` function throws a `DecoderError` if validation fails.
+The `validate` function throws a `ValidationError` if validation fails.
 This error object includes the path to the exact location of the validation failure (e.g., nested objects/arrays), the expected schema and ruleset that the value failed to match.
 Additionally, the error includes a pre-formatted human-readable error message.

 Example error message: